How to start a cinema

 The whole basis of ownership and occupation of land and buildings is different under Scottish law.
 The following section relates mainly to England.

-Having freehold ownership of the building, by and large entitles you to peaceful occupation and, planning restrictions aside, leaves you free to do what you want when you want.
-You also do not have to pay rent and so the on-going revenue costs (loans or equity finance) are more controllable.
-There may even be parts of the building you can rent out to other businesses in order to generate additional income.
+Gaining freehold ownership of a building by and large entitles you to peaceful occupation and, planning restrictions aside, leaves you free to do what you want when you want.
+You do not have to pay rent, so the on-going revenue costs (loans or equity finance) are more controllable.
+You may be able to rent out parts of the building to other businesses in order to generate additional income.
 However, the most common type of ownership is a commercial lease.

 Premium

-This is a one-off capital sum which some, highly sought after leases may attract.
+This is a one-off capital sum which some highly sought after leases may attract.
 Generally, a high premium is often offset by a low rent and vice versa.
-For difficult to sell leases, there is unlikely to be a premium and in the cinema business, it is unusual to pay a premium.
+For difficult to sell leases, there is unlikely to be a premium and in the cinema business, it is unusual to pay one.

 Term